pankaj30091/ohlcutils/README.md

 ## Features

-- **Indicators**: A wide range of technical indicators, including moving averages, beta calculations, and trend analysis.
+- **Indicators**: A wide range of technical indicators, including moving averages, beta calculations, trend analysis, and support/resistance levels.
 - **Data Resampling**: Flexible utilities for changing timeframes and aligning data.
 - **Support and Resistance**: Tools for identifying key levels in market data.
 - **Beta and Ratio Adjustments**: Functions for adjusting OHLC data based on benchmarks or beta values.
 - **Supertrend and VWAP**: Built-in implementations of popular trading indicators.
+- **Charting**: Interactive candlestick charts with support for multiple indicators and custom layouts using Plotly.

 ---